 This course provides a study of the nature and transport of chemical species-both natural and human introduced-in the natural environment (atmosphere, hydrosphere, geosphere, and biosphere).
-[The lab will include methods of sampling and analysis of samples from natural and/or human influenced environments.](delete parts in brackets) Three hours lecture [and one three-hour laboratory] each week.
+Three hours lecture each week.
 Prerequisites: CHE 111 and 112.
 Completion of CHE 301 recommended, but not required.
 Spring, even-numbered years.